ziglibs/zgl/README.md

 ## Development Philosophy

-This libary is developed incremental.
-This means that functions will be included on-demand and not just for the sake of completeness.
+This library is developed incrementally.
+That means that functions and other things will be included on-demand and not just for the sake of completeness.

 If you think a function is missing, fork the library, implement the missing function similar to the other functions and make a pull request.
 Issues that request implementation of missing functions will be closed immediatly.